cis198-2016s/slides/05/content.md

     - If a function returns a `Result`, you should be sure to `unwrap`/`expect` it, or otherwise handle the `Ok`/`Err` in a meaningful way.
     - The compiler warns you if you don't.
+    - Not using a result could result (ha) in your program unintentionally crashing!

 ---
 ## [Collections](https://doc.rust-lang.org/stable/std/collections/)